 - Developing strategies for coping with cravings and for avoiding high-risk situations that are likely to undermine treatment goals

 In substance abuse and addiction treatment, CBT is often combined with medications, or with other forms of behavioral therapy.
-According to a report published in the US National Library of Medicine, however, it can be effective as a standalone therapy as well.
+It can be effective as a standalone therapy as well.

 How CBT is Different from Other Psychotherapies